Baptisia bracteata

 Baptisia bracteata, otherwise known as longbract wild indigo, long-bract wild indigo, long-bracted wild indigo, plains wild indigo, cream false indigo, or cream wild indigo, is a perennial herbaceous plant in the Fabaceae (bean) family that is native to the central and eastern United States.
 It is one of the earliest blooming species of Baptisia, beginning to bloom in March in certain areas of the United States.
 The flower clusters (racemes) spread out sideways or sprawl across the ground, unlike most other Baptisia species, which have vertical racemes.

 Description

 Baptisia bracteata grows as one or more stems from its root system, up to 1.5 ft tall.
 It is a bushy plant with stems that branch occasionally, and it can be up to 3 ft wide.
 The stems are round and light green to purple.
 Leaves are arranged alternately along the stem and are divided into 3 leaflets, which are 1-3 in long and 0.5-1 in across.
 They have smooth margins and are usually oblanceolate in shape.

 The inflorescence is a long raceme, 10-30 cm long, drooping below the foliage due to its weight.
 Each raceme has few to many pea-type flowers and leaflike, lanceolate bracts, 10-30 cm long.
 The bloom color ranges from white to creamy yellow.
 After blooming, oval to cylindrical seed pods that are 1-2 in are formed.

+Extrafloral nectaries have been found on the plant.